Buying Our Poultry

 • Buyer-arranged pet or livestock transporters (we’re happy to coordinate timing)

-All live bird transportation arrangements are the responsibility of the buyer.
+All live bird transportation is the buyer’s responsibility.
 We’re glad to help coordinate pickup or handoff once details are confirmed.

 Important Details